 Decompiling

-Decompiling is the process of transforming a compiled binary code of a program into its high-level source code.
-Decompiling is useful in reverse engineering because it provides pen testers with a better understanding of how the program works and its overall structure.
-Decompiling can be done using different tools, such as Hex-Rays IDA Pro, Ghidra, or JetBrains IntelliJ IDEA.
+Decompiling is transforming a compiled binary code of a program into its high-level source code.
+Decompiling is helpful in reverse engineering because it gives pen testers a better understanding of the program’s structure.
+Decompiling can be done using tools such as Hex-Rays IDA Pro, Ghidra, or JetBrains IntelliJ IDEA.

 Here’s an example of decompiling a simple Java program using JD-GUI: